CosmicFinisher/CosmicLexicon.Foundation/src/exceptions/README.Foundation.Exceptions.md

     *   **Deserialization of Untrusted Data:** While the properties are primitive types, the general principle of "never deserialize untrusted data" applies.
 Avoid binary serialization across untrusted boundaries.
 If serialization is necessary, prefer safer formats like JSON or XML with robust schema validation, or implement strong integrity checks for binary streams.
     *   **Lack of Input Validation:** Constructors do not explicitly validate the `ErrorCode` or `CustomErrorCode` values.
 Code creating an `ApplicationException` should perform necessary validation on these values.
 Downstream usage contexts (e.g., logging, database queries, UI rendering) must apply appropriate encoding, sanitization, or parameterization to prevent injection attacks (e.g., log injection, SQL injection, XSS).

-This documentation aims to provide human programmers with a clear understanding of the `ApplicationException` class, its features, and important considerations for its secure and effective use within the `OpenEchoSystem.Core` framework.
+This documentation aims to provide human programmers with a clear understanding of the `ApplicationException` class, its features, and important considerations for its secure and effective use within the `ConsmicLexicon.Foundation` framework.